Original Paintings

 Hand stretched

-After dyeing, drying and ironing, I primed and stretched each piece of linen and cotton on wooden bars.
-Excess material I cut off before stretching was turned into test pieces which eventually transitioned into my collection of framed miniatures!
+After dyeing, drying and ironing, I prime and stretch each piece of linen and cotton on wooden bars.
+Excess material I cut off before stretching I keep and turn into test pieces which often evolve into my collection of framed miniatures!
 Basically, cute small 3x4 and 4x6" framed mini versions of my larger works.

 Handmade paints